-- 44. The Proponent shall: - realign the affected sections of Cadia Road, and reconstruct the Cadia Road / Woodville Road intersection, at least 6 months before causing any subsidence of the affected roads; and - construct the CVO Dewatering Facility site intersection on Newbridge Road, prior to the commencement of construction of the facility, to the satisfaction of the applicable Council.
+- 44. The Applicant must: - (a) realign the affected sections of Cadia Road, and reconstruct the Cadia Road / Woodville Road intersection, at least 6 months before causing any subsidence of the affected roads; and - (b) construct the CVO Dewatering Facility site intersection on Newbridge Road, prior to the commencement of construction of the facility.

+to the satisfaction of the applicable Council.